 - Can we collect before 14:00?

-Normally no, we clean and service the motorhomes between 8:30 and 14:00 which means we will not have staff available to process an earlier handover.
+We clean and service the motorhomes between 8:30 and 14:00 which means we may not have staff available to process an earlier handover.

 - Can we arrive late evening or depart very early?

 Yes, as we are based at Beauly Holiday Park and we have several staff living onsite, we easily accommodate this.

 - How long does the hand over take?

 You will be shown all the features and functions of the motorhome and given advice on routes.